11akanksha/DS-projects/README.md

-# DS-projects
+# Py-projects
-all my data science projects
+all my python projects

 Will upload as I learn.....More to come in the near future! 😉